SHRHarry/Edge-TPU/YOLOv3-Tiny/readme.md

 ## Step2 Frozen2tflite
 ### Setup
-To inference with quantize TF-lite model, first of all, you need to install TensorFlow or TensorFlow-Lite with:
+To inference with quantized TF-lite model, first of all, you need to install TensorFlow or TensorFlow-Lite with:
 ```
 pip install tensorflow==2.2.0
 ```